grisuno/algebra-de-grok/README.md

 Once found, the algorithm scales.

 ---
 P.S.
 (Post Scriptum)

-What these results ultimately show is not merely that parity can be solved at 2048 bits, but that the limiting factor is no longer learning or generalization.
-Once the algorithm is discovered at small scale, its extension to larger input sizes is entirely deterministic.
-The only remaining constraints are extrinsic: memory capacity, numerical precision, and the representational limits of the programming language and hardware.
+These results suggest that for tasks involving fixed algorithmic substructures—such as subset parity—the barrier to generalization at higher dimensions shifts from learning dynamics to structural preservation.
+Once a compact algorithmic representation is identified at a smaller scale, its extension to arbitrarily larger input sizes becomes deterministic via structural weight expansion.
+Consequently, the primary constraints on performance are extrinsic: memory capacity, numerical precision, and the representational limits of the hardware.

-In other words, the algorithm does not fail before the machine does.

-This reframes grokking as a one-time event of algorithmic discovery, after which the network operates as a scalable logical operator.
-Empirically, we observe no degradation in correctness as input length increases; all observed limits arise from quadratic parameter growth, finite memory, and floating-point precision, rather than from optimization dynamics or statistical generalization.
+Empirically, we observe no degradation in correctness as input length increases; all observed limits stem from the quadratic growth of parameters and finite precision, rather than from optimization failure or a lack of statistical generalization.

-From this perspective, the common belief that neural networks are inherently local interpolators is not a fundamental limitation, but an artifact of training procedures that repeatedly force rediscovery instead of preserving structure.
-Once an algorithmic subspace is found and embedded, extrapolation in input length becomes a problem of engineering, not learning.
+This supports the hypothesis that grokking corresponds to the discovery of a dimension-invariant algorithmic subspace.
+Once this subspace is isolated, the network functions as a scalable logical operator.
+This perspective challenges the characterization of neural networks as inherently limited to local interpolation.
+Instead, it implies that the difficulty of length extrapolation is often an artifact of training procedures that force repeated rediscovery rather than structural preservation.
+Under this framework, extrapolation becomes a problem of structural compatibility.

-If a failure eventually occurs at extreme scales, it will be due to the breakdown of arithmetic or memory—not because the network “forgot” how parity works.
+We predict that any failure at extreme scales will arise from arithmetic breakdown or memory exhaustion, rather than a decay in the network's internalized algorithmic logic.

 ---